Aspire for Visual Studio Code

 The dashboard gives you a live view of your running app — all your resources and their health, endpoint URLs, console logs from every service, structured logs (via OpenTelemetry), distributed traces across services, and metrics.

-It opens automatically when you start your app.
-You can pick which browser it uses with the aspire.dashboardBrowser setting — system default browser, or Chrome, Edge, or Firefox as a debug session.
+By default, the dashboard URL is printed when your app starts and stays available from the Aspire panel.
+If you want the dashboard to open automatically, set aspire.dashboardBrowser to a notification, the system default browser, VS Code's integrated browser, or Chrome, Edge, or Firefox as a debug session.
+You can also set dashboardBrowser on a single launch.json configuration when only one debug profile should opt in.
 When using a debug browser, the aspire.closeDashboardOnDebugEnd setting controls whether it closes automatically when you stop debugging.
 Firefox also requires the Firefox Debugger extension.

 Commands